Thury, Yonne: Church of Saint-Julien

-Thury's church is dedicated to Julian of Brioude and was built around 1500, possibly the third or fourth on this location.
-It was designated a Monument historique by order (décret) of 4 August 1970.
-It is representative of the late Gothic architecture of the region.
+Thury's church is dedicated to Julian of Brioude.
+In the Middle Ages, it had been affiliated with Saint-Laurent-lès-Cosne Abbey.
+The arrangement was specifically confirmed by a papal bull of Eugene III in 1147, and was still in place by the late 15th century, when the church was rebuilt.

 The original contract for the sculpture of the front portal is preserved in the Departmental Archives of Yonne in Auxerre.
 It was signed on 9 July 1521 between mason Antoine Cas and "ymageur" (sculptor) François Faulconnier at Auxerre.
 The wooden doors are from the 17th century and were restored in 1751.
 Three statues of St Peter, St Paul and Jesus Christ, by Parisian sculptor Jean-Georges Poutriquet, were added in 1975.

 The relics of Saint Caradoc, known locally as Caradeuc or Caradeu, are attested since the early 17th century.
 They were locally believed to have been preserved in 1587 by inhabitants of Thury from the sacking of the church of Donzy, where they had been held since 1180; however, the veracity of this tradition has been questioned.
 Relics of the church patron Julian of Brioude were donated from Auxerre and Brioude in 1896.

 The church's stained glass windows were created in the second half of the 19th century, some by Auguste Charlemagne of Toulouse in 1870 and others in the 1880s.

+The church was designated a Monument historique by order (décret) of 4 August 1970.
+It is representative of the late Gothic architecture of the region.

 A small museum was opened in 2005 inside the church's tower.
 A major renovation of the church's tile roofing was conducted in 2015–2016.

 The nearby clergy house (presbytère) was rebuilt several times, last in 1843.